Bespoke and primer courses for the music business

 In-house training for music companies and companies working with music

 CMU Insights has provided bespoke music business training to a wide range of companies, including major and independent record labels; live, management and digital firms; membership and development organisations; and companies working with music.

 We can also develop one-off and regular sessions to meet a client’s specific training objectives.
 These might expand on a topic below or cover a totally different area of the music business.
-We can also develop and deliver induction training that suits a specific client’s needs, workshops that encourage staff participation and feedback, and sessions that are based around the very latest developments in the music business.
+We can also develop and deliver induction training that suits a specific client’s needs, workshops that are more interactive, and sessions that are based around the very latest developments in the music business.

 To book a CMU Primer session or to discuss your own training needs call 020 7099 9050 or email firstname.lastname@example.org.